alexeypolo/bash_goodies/README.md

 retag.sh
 --------
 Build tags for C/C++ code, exclude JS and JSON.
 Create a VIM types file that can be used to highlight the tags.
+See comments inside for how to edit .vimrc to enable that.

 timer.sh
 -------------